Answers to Some Common Questions:

 What is a CSA?

+Community Supported Agriculture (CSA) consists of a community of individuals who commit to sharing the benefits and risks of farming, and in return enjoy fresh vegetables at a great value and a special relationship with a farm.
 In the spring, CSA members buy a "share" of the farm's produce which helps cover the anticipated costs of the farm operation and pay the farmer a living wage.
 In return, members receive shares in the farm's bounty throughout the growing season, as well as satisfaction gained from participating directly in food production on farm visits and helping build a more local and equitable agricultural system.
+Your commitment to a local farm, as a CSA member, allows growers like Garden of Eve to maintain productive and profitable small farms and ensures the survival of local agriculture today and for future generations.

 When and where can I pick up my share?